KNMI/adaguc-server/doc/configuration/RenderSettings.md

 Controls behaviour of nearestneighbour rendering (https://github.com/KNMI/adaguc-server/blob/master/adagucserverEC/CImgWarpNearestNeighbour.h).

+- auto: Selects automatically between precise and fast based on grid size.
+Grids larger than 700x700 pixels will be done with fast (smaller grids with precise).
-Option fast is recommended for large grids.
-Files up to 1000x1000 pixels can be done with the precise renderer, above the fast renderer is advise.
-For files over 4000x4000 pixels tiling is recommended instead.
+- precise: Gridded files up to 1000x1000 pixels can be done with the precise renderer.
+This uses the GenericDataWarper
+- fast: Grid larger than 1000x1000 should be rendered with the option fast.
+This uses the AreaMapper
+- For files over 4000x4000 pixels tiling is recommended.

 ```xml
 <RenderSettings settings="precise"/>